-NOTE: If the vehicle is exposed to extreme cold (below 20°F or -7°C), or is required to operate at colder-than normal conditions for prolonged periods, use climatized fuel or dilute the No. 2 diesel fuel with 50% No. 1 diesel fuel.
+NOTE: If the vehicle is exposed to extreme cold (below 20°F or -7°C), or is required to operate at colder-thannormal conditions for prolonged periods, use climatized No. 2 diesel fuel or dilute the No. 2 diesel fuel with 50% No. 1 diesel fuel.
 This will provide better protection from fuel gelling or wax-plugging of the fuel filters.